ijlee2/codemod-utils/tutorials/ember-codemod-rename-test-modules/04-step-1-update-acceptance-tests-part-1.md

 ## Add a fixture project

-At the early stage of development, I recommend creating a fixture project for acceptance testing.
+In the early stage of development, I recommend creating a fixture project for acceptance testing.
 Ideally, the fixture comes from a real-life project (copy-paste) or is modeled after it.

-For this tutorial, you can cherry-pick [the 3rd commit from my solution repo](https://github.com/ijlee2/ember-codemod-rename-test-modules/commits/main):
+For this tutorial, please cherry-pick [the 3rd commit from my solution repo](https://github.com/ijlee2/ember-codemod-rename-test-modules/commits/main).
+(If the hash has changed, find the commit with the description `chore: Added a fixture project`.)

 ```sh
 git remote add solution git@github.com:ijlee2/ember-codemod-rename-test-modules.git